huyquangtruong05/Autonomous-Analyst-Agent/README.md

 ```
 ### 🔑 Step 2: Declare Environment Variables

-Create a file named `.env` in the project root directory and add the following ( Note : you must read files Dockerfile and docker-compose.yml to set up file .env):
+Create a file named `.env` in the project root directory and add the following ( Note : you must read files Dockerfile and docker-compose.yml to set up file .env, there must be compatibility between the .env file and the Docker files.):

 ```env
 # --- NEO4J DATABASE CONFIG ---